Legal Aid BC Can Help You

 Services in many languages

-• an interpreter to translate for you when you apply or when you talk to your lawyer
+• Help from a translator when you apply for legal aid, or when you talk to a lawyer